Portuguese people: Romanization

 The study emphasized, however, that it represented only "a very elementary, incomplete and tentative demonstration" of how statistical methods could measure linguistic change, assigned "frankly arbitrary" point values to various types of change, and did not compare languages in the sample with respect to any characteristics or forms of divergence other than stressed vowels, among other caveats.

-Roman domination lasted from the 2nd century BC to the 5th century AD.
+The Roman domination of Portugal lasted from the 2nd century BC to the 5th century AD.

 Middle Ages

-A street plate in Póvoa de Varzim, with Siglas poveiras (describing names of local families), believed related to Scandinavian Bomärken.